bipulshahi/NoSQL/lesson_two.md

 ---

-# 13 — Revisit + what’s next
+# 13 — Revisit

 Recap: MongoDB stores JSON-like documents (BSON) in collections, is schema-flexible, easy to iterate with, and fits modern app patterns.
-You learned the library analogy, saw small document examples, basic CRUD in `mongosh`, and the role of tools like Compass/Atlas.